gene-git/nginx_passwd/README.md

 - Run Time :
   - python (3.9 or later)
-  - openssl (used to generate passwords)
+  - passlib

+NB versions 1.1 and earlier used openssl - all newer version nuse python passlib library.

 ```